Chapter 3 Getting Started with R

 3.1 Installing R and Rstudio

 R is not a computer program like Microsoft Word.
 Instead, it is a computer language, just like Python, Matlab, Java and many others.
 You can tell your computer to execute commands, by writing the commands in such a computer language.
-RStudio is an interface, an application, that functions as a tool to help you write, understand and organize your R code.
+RStudio is the interface, an application, that functions as a tool to help you write, understand and organize your R code.
 In order to get R up and running on your system we therefore need to install both R and Rstudio.
-Follow the steps on this website specifically for your system (Linux, Mac, Windows).
+Follow the steps on the Rstudio-website specifically for your system (Linux, Mac, Windows).

-After installation, you can open the application RStudio and in it run Rcode.
-You’ll notice 4 sections in RStudio:
+After installation, you can open the application RStudio and run R code in it.
+You’ll notice your screen in Rstudio to be divided into 4 sections:

 • script editor (top left); this is where we will do most work.
 We will write and edit code in this place